 - Sharpen the chain when:

-- wood chips are small and powdery.
+- -wood chips are small and powdery.
 Wood chips made by the saw chain should be about the size of the teeth of the chain.

---saw has to be forced through the cut.
+- -- saw has to be forced through the cut.

-- -----saw has to be forced infough the cu

 - -saw cuts to one side.